UCEPROTECTL3 Blacklist : How can you remove your IP ?

 To get your deliverability score and find out if your emails are blacklisted or where your emails land on the major providers, you can use MailReach's Free Email Spam Test.
 Most of the other existing tools are biased and/or not reliable to properly measure your inbox placement.

-Basically, you simply have to send an email (in real sending conditions) to a list of 31 inboxes given by MailReach and we’ll give you a detailed report on your deliverability including all the things you can improve to land more in inbox.
+You simply have to send an email (under your actual sending conditions) to a list of 30 inboxes given by MailReach and you'll get a detailed report on your deliverability including all the things you can improve to land more often in inbox.

 You get a score out of 10 and a list of checks (content, spam words, links, tracking, blacklists and many more)

-MailReach's Email Spam Test to check if UCEPROTECTL3 has an impact or not.
+MailReach's to check if UCEPROTECTL3 has an impact or not.

 Your sender reputation is mostly influenced by how your recipients react to your emails.